 - Do you have valuable information to share?
 Most professionals bring knowledge and expertise to the table that can benefit others and, by osmosis, boost your own reputation as an authority in your field.

 - Can you write?
 It isn’t necessary to be a literary expert but a blogger must be clear, concise and communicate in a likeable voice.

 - Are you prepared to embrace the task?
 Blogging is a commitment in time and energy.
 It doesn’t help to leave your post unattended for months on end.
 If you want to have a successful blog make a resolution to be timely and consistent with your efforts.

 If you decide to begin blogging (and yes, I do think you should!)
 Don’t expect miracles overnight but, in time, you will reap the rewards from your efforts.

 Did you know that all browsers allow for the ability to right click any PDF file link and choose the option to open the file in a browser window or to save the file to your hard drive?
 By default, most browsers will open PDF files in a browser, however users can control how they would like to treat PDF files.
 Here’s the link to an article that gives step by step instructions on how to change the settings on different browsers.
 Change download settings

-Getting your website to secure a spot in the top ten of an organic search result is the first step towards reaching your online marketing and sales goals.
+Getting your website to secure a spot in the top ten of an organic search result is the first step towards reaching your online marketing and sales goals, be it via a seo saas revision of your site or by other means.
 Those who are king in the SEO world, use all sorts of complicated and expensive techniques to hold a spot at the top of the page.
 However, there are simpler and more economical solutions for the business owner who is trying to capture their local online market niche.
 The screen shot below shows the basic anatomy of a search engine result using the keywords Website Design Boston North Shore – a phrase that potential customers might use to find my services.

 If using WordPress as a website platform the process is fairly easy.